 Drake is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Drake’s overall crime rate is lower than average for the country.

-The education level of Drake citizens is very high relative to the national average among all cities (21.84%): 38.30% of adults in Drake have a bachelor's degree or even advanced degree.
+The citizens of Drake are very well educated compared to the average community in the nation: 38.30% of adults in Drake have a bachelor's degree or even advanced degree.

 The per capita income in Drake in 2022 was $43,315, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $173,260 for a family of four.